 Check out my gluten-free vegan spinach pancakes to read more about chickpea flour.
 I also have a quinoa flour pancake recipe you can try for another gluten-free pancake option.
 You can also check out my guide to whole grains for more info on other whole grain flours such as spelt and buckwheat.

 Chickpea flour, sometimes called besan or gram flour, does have a distinct beany flavour.
 You can really taste it if you sample the uncooked batter.
 I don’t mind it but some people don’t like it.
 Once the pancakes are cooked the chickpea flour flavour is very faint.
 Just be aware that the raw pancake batter won’t taste like a wheat flour-based batter.

-These easy, 5-ingredient (plus salt) ipumpki pancakes are my new favourite.
-Just like my chickpea flour pancakes and whole wheat fluffy vegan panakes, they’re almost too easy to make.
+These easy, 5-ingredient (plus salt) pumpkin pancakes are my new favourite.
+Just like my chickpea flour pancakes and whole wheat fluffy vegan pancakes, they’re almost too easy to make.
 You will need:

 - Chickpea flour.
 I love chickpea flour for pancakes.
 It’s so easy to work with, comes out nice and fluffy and adds protein and fibre.

 - Baking powder.
 Baking powder helps these rise and get nice and fluffy.
 I wouldn’t suggest leaving it out.